philc/book-notes/psychology/principles - ray dalio.md

   * Perfectionists spend too much time on little differences at the margins at the expense of the important things.
 * Navigate levels effectively
-  * When making decisions, use the level appropriate for each decision.
-(Think of Google Map's zoom feature).
   * Use the terms "above the line" and "below the line" to establish which level a conversation is on
     * "An above-the-line conversation addresses the main points and a below-the-line conversation